Oscar-nominated Italian film director Ettore Scola dies at 84

 Scola, who started work as a screenwriter in 1953 and directed his first big film, “Let’s Talk About Women”, in 1964, was a student of Vittorio De Sica and his 1974 film “We All Loved Each Other So Much” was a tribute to the neo-realist director who died that year.

-Scola also used events in a rapidly changing Italy as the backdrop for “The Family” - also nominated for best foreign film - that takes place in the same apartment in Rome and chronicles the life of an upper middle class family from 1906 to 1986.
+Scola also used events in a rapidly changing Italy as the backdrop for “The Family” - also nominated for best foreign film - that takes place in the same apartment in Rome and chronicles the life of an upper middle class family from 1906-1986.

 While none of Scola’s films ever clinched an Oscar, they won many awards at European film festivals such as Cannes and Berlin and “A Special Day” won the Golden Globe for best foreign film.